Salmon42/node-pretty-logger/README.md

 ```

 **Outputs**:

 ![](./readme/use-logger-output.jpg)

 ## License
-This repository is released under [MIT license](https://opensource.org/license/MIT), which means that you can reuse any part of code here for your convenience.
+This library is released under [MIT license](https://opensource.org/license/MIT), which means that you can reuse any part of code here for your convenience.

 Copyright (C) 2025-present, Andrej Hučko